makaram99/smart-home/README.md

 The project is **open source** and you can use it for your own projects.

 You can test it **without any Hardware**, it can be simulated as will be discussed in the next sections.
-So, you don't need any hardware to run this operating system.
+So, you don't need any hardware to run this project.

 ## Table of Contents